sethmlarson/sethmlarson.dev/app/markdown/2023-10-10/security-developer-in-residence-weekly-report-14.md

 │ │ +drwx------   0 thomas (1000) thomas (1000) 0 2023-10-02 12:03:24.000000 Python-3.12.0/
 ```

 The biggest difference was in the archive metadata.
-You can see Thomas Wouters from the official python.org tarball for Python 3.12.0 there!
+You can see the release manager for 3.12 Thomas Wouters' name in the python.org tarball for Python 3.12.0!

-Tar files save metadata about the user and group, just like a filesystem would,
+Tar files save metadata about the user and group just like a filesystem,
 and the default behavior is to save the calling users' information.
 I consulted the [guide on reproducible-builds.org
 for archives](https://reproducible-builds.org/docs/archives/) and the documentation for GNU tar which has a [section on reproducibility](https://www.gnu.org/software/tar/manual/html_node/Reproducibility.html#Reproducibility).
 From reading these documents I found the following individual options: